mandy-kate/start-up/README.md

 ----------
 ----------
 - You (hero)
-  Looking for ways to get more time / money (good advice, helpful friend)
+  Moving around board you can choose several paths to success

-- Consultants
+- Consultant
-  Take money (e.g. charge for advice "failure is a rich learning experience etc")
+  Charge for advice "failure is a rich learning experience" etc

 - Helpful Friend
-  Help you with start up (laughter, give advice)

 Wins and Losses
 ----------------